chaoge525/soafee_demo/documentation/builds.rst

 Each build target implements the EWAOL software stack, differing only on the backend containerisation technology: Docker or Podman.

-For each target image for a target machine, particular EWAOL recipes and components within ``meta-ewaol`` repository can be enabled in the build by either including them as features passed as bitbake ``DISTRO_FEATURES`` together with the specified ``MACHINE``, or via kas build configuration YAML files with these parameters pre-configured.
+To prepare an EWAOL image build, it is necessary to define the target machine for the build via the bitbake ``MACHINE`` parameter.
+The image build can then be customised by defining the desired EWAOL features via the bitbake ``DISTRO_FEATURES`` parameter, which will enable particular recipes and components within the ``meta-ewaol`` repository and any dependent Yocto layers necessary to build those features.
+In addition, it is necessary to define the ``DISTRO`` for the bitbake build to be ``ewaol`` in order to activate EWAOL-specific build configurations.

-The available options are provided here, before being further detailed later in this document.
+In this document, the available ``MACHINE`` and ``DISTRO_FEATURES`` options that are currently supported by ``meta-ewaol`` are first stated below, before being described in further detail in :ref:`Distribution Features`.
+The kas configuration YAML files provided for enabling those EWAOL features on the supported target machines are described in :ref:`kas Build Configurations`.
+If using the recommended kas build tool is not possible, the manual approach for preparing and building an EWAOL image via bitbake is briefly outlined in :ref:`Manual Bitbake Build Preparation`.

 The currently supported ``MACHINE``\s are: